SashaTsu/SashaTsu/README.md

 ### Hey 👋!

-I've successfully completed QA Tester courses, equipping me with a solid foundation in testing methodologies and practices.
 My GitHub page serves as a showcase of my journey into the world of software testing, featuring a collection of test artifacts that highlight my skills 🛠️.
 <br/>
 <br/>